nemori-ai/nemori/README.md

 When we humans recall past events, our minds often flash with related images, actions, or sounds.
 Our brains help us remember by essentially making us re-experience what happened at that time - this memory mechanism is called episodic memory.

 Nemori's design inspiration comes from human episodic memory.
 Nemori can autonomously reshape conversations between humans, between humans and AI agents, or between AI agents into episodes.
 Compared to raw conversations, episodes have more coherent causal relationships and temporal expression capabilities.
 More importantly, the expression of episodes aligns to some extent with the granularity of our human memory recall, meaning that as humans, we are likely to ask questions about episodes that are semantically closer to the episodes themselves rather than the original messages.

+### Granularity Alignment with LLM Training Distribution

+A key insight in our design is that episodic memory granularity alignment offers potential optimization benefits for large language models.
+Since LLM training datasets align with the textual distribution of the human world, aligning recall granularity simultaneously aligns with the "most probable event description granularity in the natural world."

+This alignment provides several advantages:
+- **Reduced Distributional Shift**: When stored episodes match typical event spans found in training corpora, recall prompts resemble the pre-training distribution, improving token prediction probabilities
+- **Enhanced Retrieval Precision**: Memory indices storing "human-scale" events operate on semantically less entangled units, increasing signal-to-noise ratio in retrieval

 ## Future Roadmap